Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

-We verified \rref{thm:passivefriendlysafety} in \KeYmaera.
 The symbolic bounds on velocity, acceleration, braking, and time in the above models represent uncertainty implicitly (\eg, the braking power $b$ can be instantiated with the minimum specification of the robot's brakes, or with the actual braking power achievable \wrt the current terrain).
-Dually, whenever knowledge about the current state is available, the bounds can be instantiated more aggressively to allow efficient robot behavior.
+Whenever knowledge about the current state is available, the bounds can be instantiated more aggressively to allow efficient robot behavior.
 For example, in a rare worst case we may face a particularly fast obstacle, but right now there are only slow-moving obstacles around.
-Theorems~\ref{thm:passivesafety}--\ref{thm:passivefriendlysafety} are verified for all those values. \rref{sec:models-nobstacles} illustrates how to explicitly model different kinds of obstacles in a single model.
-Other aspects of uncertainty need explicit changes in the models and proofs, as discussed in the next section.
+Or the worst case reaction time $\varepsilon$ may be slow when difficult obstacle shapes are computed, but is presently quick as circular obstacles suffice to find a path.
+Theorems~\ref{thm:staticsafety}--\ref{thm:passivefriendlysafety} are verified for all those values. \rref{sec:models-nobstacles} illustrates how to explicitly model different kinds of obstacles simultaneously in a single model.
+Other aspects of uncertainty need explicit changes in the models and proofs, as discussed in subsequent sections.